jrask/lucene-lab/README.txt

  Analysis
 #####################

 1.1.
-Go through each testcase in DiscoverAnalyzersTest.java and make sure that you understand what it does and why you get those results.
+Go through simpleExactTermSearchWorksWithCustomAnalyzer() testcase in DiscoverAnalyzersTest.java and make sure that you understand what it does and why you get those results.
 Open CustomAnalyzer.java and have a quick look at it.
  [We can go through the code to explain what it does?]